microsoft/vscode-gradle/README.md

 "gradle.enableTasksExplorer": true // Enable an explorer view for gradle tasks
 ```

-## Limitations

-* No support for workspaces.
-This feature is planned but there's no ETA.

 ## Troubleshooting

 <details><summary>The extension hangs with "Refreshing gradle tasks"...</summary>